coreos/coreos-assembler/docs/gangplank/usage.md

 - id: the name of the stage; must be unique
 - command: a list of commands to execute
-- concurrent_execution: bool to indicate if the `commands` can be executed concurrently
+- concurrent: bool to indicate if the `commands` can be executed concurrently
 - build_artifacts: known artifacts to build
 - direct_execution: do not apply templating
 - prep_commands: a list of commands to run before command